FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/setup/index.md

 ## All done!

-Ok and that sums up the installation process for the SSTuino II for your learning device.
+OK and that sums up the installation process for the SSTuino II for your learning device.
 Next, let us get to know more about the SSTuino II!

 [SSTuino II and the basics of Electronics](../sec1/electronicBasics/index.md)